 Does a Background Check Include a Drug Test (Only These Jobs)

-Background check repair icon.Written by Background Check Repair
+Written by Background Check Repair

-Background Checks | April 28, 2023
+Background Checks | May 8, 2024

-When looking for a new job, one question that many people ask is “does a background check include a drug test?”
+When looking for a new job, one question that many people ask is “Does a background check include a drug test?”

 Interestingly, only certain jobs make a drug screening part of the requirements for hiring, however, that doesn’t mean that there aren’t exceptions.
 In fact, most laws and regulations regarding drug tests for employment are widely different between states.
-And ultimately, the choice to require a drug test as part of a background check is determined by the company or business offering the job.
+Ultimately, the choice to require a drug test as part of a background check is determined by the company or business offering the job.

 But, there are certain jobs that will always require drug tests on a background screening, and some companies that make the process mandatory across the country.
-Knowing which companies and positions that say yes to the question, “does a background check include a drug test,” can make it easier to navigate the job market.
+Knowing which companies and positions say yes to the question, “Does a background check include a drug test,” can make it easier to navigate the job market.

 Does a Background Check Also Mean Drug Screening?